 General requirements for Associate and Bachelor degrees are located in the Programs of Study section of this catalog.
 Requirements specific to each degree and major are recorded under the heading for that major.
 Applicable degree requirements are those in the Catalog at the time of original enrollment.
-Students who break their enrollment, other than for a summer term, who then apply for and are granted readmission are subject to the degree requirements in the Catalog under which they are readmitted.
+Students who break their enrollment, for more than a calendar year who then apply for and are granted readmission are subject to the degree requirements in the Catalog under which they are readmitted.